TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

 	For Triton Head Nodes, the -i option is also disabled.
 When invoked with -e on a Head Node, the piadm(1M) command will attempt to convert a pool to be bootable for a Triton Head Node.
 If a Head Node is booting from a USB key, the boot data comes from the USB Key.
 If a Head Node is booting from another pool, the boot data comes from the current booted pool.
-After invoking `piadm bootable -e $POOL`,
-	$POOL can boot the Triton Head Node, BUT any pre-reboot USB-key operations (even if the USB key is actually the bootable ZFS filesystem), will not copy over to the newly-enabled bootable pool.
+After invoking `piadm bootable -e $POOL`, $POOL can boot the Triton Head Node, BUT any pre-reboot operations (regardless if the current Head Node boot comes from USB or an existing bootable pool), will not copy over to the newly-enabled bootable pool.
 It is therefore recommended that a Head Node reboot to the newly-enabled pool as soon as possible.

       piadm install <source> [ZFS-pool-name]